nepa27/costs-calculation/README.md

 ### Prerequisites

 You have to Python and an Excel file application.
-I use LibreOffice because I work on Ubuntu
+I use LibreOffice because I work on Ubuntu.
+You must use Excel file from this repository.
+It is example which work with programm.

 ### Installing